-If you have questions regarding Orientation, please contact Judi Brayer, Orientation Program Coordinator, at 570-662-4818.
+If you have questions regarding Orientation, please contact Judith Brayer, Director of New Student Orientation, at 570-662-4818 or email@example.com.

-If you are a Freshman student, your academic information will be processed to determine if you are required to take any placement exams. **If you have successfully completed a university-level Math or English course equivalent, you must have your college transcript(s) sent to the Admissions Office.
-If the Admissions Office receives your transcript(s) and determines that you meet the criteria to receive credit for the course(s), you will not be required to take the Math or English placement exams.
-If the English or Math Placement exams are required, you will take these exams during your orientation session.
-Once you have registered for an orientation date, you will receive a confirmation email that will include a letter indicating if you are required to take the exams.
+**If you are a Freshman student and have successfully completed a university-level Math or English course equivalent, you must have your college transcript(s) sent to the Admissions Office.
+If the Admissions Office receives your transcript(s) and determines that you meet the criteria to receive credit for the course(s), you will be scheduled accordingly.

 We accept high school courses taken under the national Advanced Placement (AP) program prior to admission to the University.
 A minimum score of three (3) on the qualifying examinations is required for award of credit.
 No more than 24 credits earned by such examinations may be applied toward graduation requirements.
 Please submit the official score report from Collegeboard.com for review for transfer credits.